rwanwork/sam2irs/README.md

 The list of chromosomes is a tab-separated file, with each row corresponding to a chromosome.
 Each row has two fields.
 The first is the name of the chromosome and the second is the length of the chromosome in base pairs.

+The input format for irs2fasta is the output format of sam2irs.

 ### Output